surniaulula/wpsso-ratings-and-reviews/readme.txt

 	* Added `jQuery( document ).ready()` to the plugin jQuery scripts to delay their execution until the HTML document is fully loaded.

 == Upgrade Notice ==

+= 1.3.3-dev.2 =

+(2018/03/21) Renamed plugin "Extensions" to "Add-ons" to avoid confusion and improve / simplify translations.

 = 1.3.2 =